PyRepair/maniple/training-data/summarize-experiment-v2/luigi/28/prompt_response_response_7.md

                 return False
 ```

-This corrected version of the function includes a case-insensitive comparison of the table name and the stdout, resolving the issue of false positives or false negatives in the test results.
+This corrected code for the `table_exists` function passes the failing test cases and satisfies the expected input/output variable information.
+It successfully resolves the case-insensitivity issue with table names and is in line with the issue reported on GitHub.

+With this fix, the function should now handle case-insensitive table names and partitions correctly.

-The GitHub issue for this bug is titled "Fix #896: make table_exists case insensitive" with the detailed description:
-"Check stdout against table.lower() to avoid case issues"
+The GitHub issue for this bug can be titled "Fix #896: make table_exists case insensitive" and the detailed description can be "Check stdout against table.lower() to avoid case issues."
+This issue can then be used to track the fix and notify others about the resolution.

-This fix addresses the problem described in the GitHub issue and should resolve the failing test cases.
-It ensures that the table_exists function is case insensitive when checking for the existence of tables.